Document Submission Checklist

 - Study Abroad non-refundable deposit request form (see Forms) , including the acceptance letter from your provider

-Download the current pre-departure orientation presentations for students studying and interning abroad during the Fall 2016 semester:
+Download the current pre-departure orientation presentations for students studying and interning abroad during the spring 2018 semester:

 You must have a valid United States passport in order to leave or re-enter the U.S. Once you leave the country, your U.S. passport will be your most valuable possession.
 Whenever you travel anywhere, you should keep it with you at all times.
 Never pack it in a suitcase.